CrypTools/AffineCipher/README.md

 2. Then, each number obtained is transformed by an affine function (f(x) = ax + b). "x" is representing the number while "a" and "b" are defined during the encryption. "a" and "b" are the keys required to decrypt the final message.

-3. If we take all the images and put them in a list, we obtain n numbers corresponding to n charcaters of the initial text.
-The next step consists in finding the values of mudulo 26 of each number. (**Modulo means remainder**)
+3. If we take all the images and put them in a list, we obtain n numbers corresponding to n characters of the initial text.
+The next step consists in finding the values of modulo 26 of each number. (**Modulo means remainder**)

 > Example : Modulo 4 of 19 is **3** because 15 = 4 * 4 + **3** In the other hand, modulo 26 of 26 is **0** because 26 = 26 * 1 + **0**

-4. Therefore, we cobtain a new list with n element, each between 0 and 25 both included.
+4. Therefore, we obtain a new list with n element, each between 0 and 25 both included.
 All these numbers are converted in letters of the Latin Alphabet using the tables below.

 5. We finally create the final message by putting all the letters side by side.